Dnipro: 2014 to 2022

 Dnipropetrovsk remained relatively quiet during the 2014 pro-Russian unrest in Ukraine, with pro-Russian Federation protestors outnumbered by those opposing outside intervention.
 In March 2014 the city's Lenin Square was renamed "Heroes of Independence Square" in honor of the people killed during Euromaidan.
 The statue of Lenin on the square was removed.
-In June 2014 another Lenin monument was removed and replaced by a monument to the Ukrainian military fighting the Russo-Ukrainian War.
+In June 2014 another Lenin monument was removed and replaced by a monument to the Ukrainian military fighting the Russo-Ukrainian War (2014 – ongoing).

 To comply with the 2015 decommunization law the city was renamed Dnipro in May 2016, after the river that flows through the city.
-By summer 2016 not only was the city was renamed, but so were more than 350 streets, alleys, driveways, squares and parks.
+By summer 2016 not only was the city renamed, but so were more than 350 streets, alleys, driveways, squares and parks.
 For example, Karl Marx Avenue, the main street, was renamed Yavornytskyi Avenue in honour of the once neglected city and cossack historian.
-This was 12 percent of all of the city's toponymies.
+This was 12 per cent of all of the city's toponymies.
 Five of the eight urban districts of the city received new names.